Vodafone UK: Network

+Pro Broadband

+Vodafone’s Pro Broadband is the network provider’s premium tier for home broadband customers, currently marketed as Vodafone Pro Broadband 3.
+It offers WiFi 7 compatibility and offers speeds of up to 2.2 Gbit/s, along with ancillary services like Vodafone’s Secure Net Home (online security and parental controls), and 4G Broadband Back-up.

 Marketing

 Stores

 Vodafone operates a retail estate consisting of both company-owned and franchised (known as Partner Agent) stores.
 As of 2025, there are over 400 stores in the UK.

 A 'Tech Team' section (similar to Apple's Genius Bar) was rolled out in November 2011 to Vodafone 'Elite' status stores in cities and large towns, offering free advice to all customers of the mobile network.
 Vodafone also introduced the 'RED Box' to its stores at the same time, which allows phone users to transfer contents between handsets.